Program

 Mathias Payer, EPFL

-Integrating Static Analyses for High-Precision Control-Flow Integrity
+Integrating Static Analyses for High-Precision Control-Flow Integrity [PDF]

 Florian Kasten, Fraunhofer AISEC